lucaszanella/CuccaBeludoNodeProject/README.md

 #About

-This is a funny python3 project that makes it easy for people to send tweets in the name of a fake twitter account with a funny name that can only be understandable when pronounced, so live TV shows will often pronounce the name of the account
+This is a funny nodejs project that makes it easy for people to send tweets in the name of a fake twitter account with a funny name that can only be understandable when pronounced, so live TV shows will often pronounce the name of the account